Defense of a Domestic Violence Charge

 At our first meeting, we will discuss your case in detail, and between the two of us, determine what the Goal of Representation will be.
 In a domestic violence case, that can be anything from a full acquittal at trial, dropped charges if possible, or to mitigate the harm to you after a situation got out of hand, such as by limiting punishment through a guilty plea to a reduced charge, or diversions from prosecution in exchange for voluntary completion of the Domestic Violence Intervention Program, or anger management.
 In any case, the incident of arrest has happened, and it can't easily be undone.
 I'm here to get you through the rest of it the very best that we can.

-Payment for criminal charge defense is a flat fee paid upfront and is determined case by case at the end of our first, completely FREE, meeting.
+Payment for criminal charge defense is a flat fee and is determined case by case at the end of our first, completely FREE, meeting.
 Every case and Goal of Representation is different, therefore, so is the price.
 Cases are best managed from the very beginning.
 Please call me as soon as possible after the unfortunate circumstance happens.
 I make lots of jail visits.
 All communication between the accused and us is strictly confidential.